 In total, Drogba scored 104 Premier League goals as he helped the Blues to four titles, while he also lifted the FA Cup on four separate occasions, the League Cup three times and, memorably, the Champions League once.

-But the Ivory Coast international often saved his best performances for the Gunners, against whom he scored a total of 13 goals in 15 appearances – more than any other team in his career.
+But the Ivory Coast international often saved his best performances for Arsenal, against whom he scored a total of 13 goals in 15 appearances – more than any other team in his career.

-Among those goals were winners in a League Cup final, Community Shield and FA Cup semi-final, and the striker explained why he felt he had to always play well against Arsenal at an award ceremony in a clip which has been dug up on Reddit.
+Among those goals were winners in a League Cup final, Community Shield and FA Cup semi-final, and the striker has now explained why he felt he had to always play well against the Gunners.